Alexandrudiun/spaces/README.md

 ## Demo Credentials

-The database starts with the following
+The demo database starts with users that have following roles:

+admin role:
+- email: test@example.com
+- password: Hackathon@1234